-The DART service is a demand response service that operates year round, seven days a week, with the exception of some holidays.
-In order to use the service, passengers must call the RTA at least one day in advance during normal business hours to schedule a pick up and drop off.
+The DART service is a demand response service that operates year-round across all 15 Cape towns, six days a week from 8am to 5pm.
+In order to use the service, passengers must call the RTA at least one day in advance during normal business hours to schedule a pickup and drop off.
 If multiple passengers are being picked up or dropped off in the same location their trips will be grouped.
-For this reason, users must be flexible with their pick up and drop off times.
-If passengers do not show for a requested trip they are considered a "No-Show" and are subject to restrictions when scheduling their next trip.
+For this reason, users must be flexible with their pickup and drop off times.
+If passengers do not show for a requested trip, they are considered a "No-Show" and are subject to restrictions when scheduling their next trip.
 Repeat "No-Shows" could result in the loss of riding privileges.

 The standard fare to ride the DART is \$3.00.
 This rate is reduced for seniors and individuals with disabilities, and monthly passes are available.
-Many passengers use the DART to get to work or school, shopping trips, doctor's appointments, and even trips to medical centers in Boston.
+Many passengers use the DART to get to work or school, shopping trips and medical appointments.